Custom models

 )

-for the full list of properties that can be updated.
+Please, refer to update() for the full list of properties that can be updated.

-Download latest revision of Custom Inference Model
+Download latest revision of a custom model

-To download content of the latest Custom Model Version of CustomInferenceModel
+To download content of the latest Custom Model Version of CustomInferenceModel as a ZIP archive:

 import datarobot as dr